More about this area

 The advantage of analysis at output area level is that it supports a people-centred approach.
 Differences in the socio-economic characteristics of people who live in different OAs lead to different behaviours, including the use of public services.
 These differences are reflected in the information that is collected in large data sets such as the census, the Ordnance Survey (OS) point of interest data and other quasi-economic sources that have been used in this analysis.

 HMIC has been working with the London School of Economics to use econometric techniques to statistically model and predict the level of reactive demands for police services in each OA in England and Wales.
 Using police incident data and several thousand characteristics (variables) drawn from the census data, OS point of interest data and other smaller data sets for each OA, it has been possible to predict the number of incidents for each OA and determine how challenging each OA is likely to be to police.
 We have also used the house prices from the Land Registry as a proxy indicator of wealth.
-Cheshire has a median house price of £188,214 which is lower than the median of England and Wales (£254,549).
-Excluding the least expensive ten percent and the most expensive ten percent of house prices, there is a 115 percent difference between low and high prices within the force area, suggesting that there are both very affluent and poor areas.
+Cheshire has a median house price, based on the OAs that have had a property transaction within the last 12 months, of £179,000 which is lower than the median of England and Wales (£230,358).
+Cheshire has 11.2 percent of its OAs within the lowest 10 percent of house prices nationally, while 14.6 percent of OAs are within the top 10 percent of house prices nationally (and 4.7 percent of OAs are within the top 1 percent).
+This suggests that while there are areas of affluence and high house price, there is a large proportion of lower value housing.

 As an indication of the challenge for the police to reach citizens in all parts of Cheshire we calculated the average travel time and distance from the central point of the force area to the centre of each of the 3,418 OAs.
 These calculations of distance and time are based on using the road network under normal driving conditions and speeds, and indicate the size of the area and the quality of its road network.

-Cheshire has 165 miles of motorways and trunk roads; the average travel distance of 16 miles (longest 35 miles and shortest 0.3 miles) and the average travel time of 30 minutes are in line with the respective national averages of 17 miles and 30 minutes.
+Cheshire has 103 miles of motorways and trunk roads; the average travel distance of 16 miles (longest 35 miles and shortest 0.3 miles) and the average travel time of 30 minutes from the centre of the force to each OA are in line with the respective national averages of 17 miles and 30 minutes.

 While the concentration of demands in a small number of locations (covering a very small area) may be helpful in focusing resources, it is not the totality of demand.
 The provision of services extends beyond those areas that are a very high challenge to police and includes the least challenging and most remote areas.
 The challenge of providing services throughout Cheshire is a function of many things including the size and topography of the area, the road network and how congested the roads are.
 These considerations influence how police resources are organised and managed – for example, where police officers are based and their working patterns.